Cultural norms, traditions and values. Cultural traditions, values, norms

 Control deviant behavior;

-Thus, norms perform their functions depending on the capacity in which they manifest themselves: as standards of behavior (duties, rules) or as expectations of behavior (the reaction of other people).
+Thus, norms perform their functions depending on the quality in which they manifest themselves: as standards of behavior (responsibilities, rules) or as expectations of behavior (the reaction of other people).

-Exist various ways classification of norms, for example, by scope (in a small or large social group), depending on the severity of their observance, etc.
+Exist various ways classification of norms, for example, by scope (in a small or large social group), depending on the severity of their compliance, etc.

 The most famous classification of cultural norms belongs to the American sociologist William Graham Sumner (1840-1910).
-He singled out the following types of norms: customs (folk-ways); mores (mores); laws.
+He identified the following types of norms: customs (folk-ways); morals (mores); laws.
 They form the basis regulatory system culture.
-However, it should be noted that the list of cultural norms is constantly expanding and updating.
+At the same time, it should be noted that the list of cultural norms is constantly expanding and updating.
 For example, T. Parsons identifies the following four groups of norms: social, economic, political and cultural.

 Today, the typology of cultural norms takes into account traditions, customs, habits, mores, taboos, laws, fashion, taste and hobbies, beliefs and knowledge, etc.

-Norms are historically changeable, they depend on characteristic features those areas public life in which they develop.
+Norms are historically variable, they depend on characteristic features those areas public life, in which they develop.

-Stable norms persist for many generations, receive a moral justification, and often norms persist for a long time after they have lost their effectiveness.
+Stable norms are preserved for many generations, receive moral justification, and often norms are preserved long after they have lost their effectiveness.

-The operation of any norm is not absolute; the norm is going through a period of inception, approval, then loses stability and begins to collapse.
-The process of destruction of cultural norms (anomie) is always accompanied by the creation of new ones (rule-making).
+The effect of any norm is not absolute; the norm goes through a period of inception and approval, then loses stability and begins to collapse.
+The process of destruction of cultural norms (anomie) is always accompanied by the creation of new ones (norm-making).

-Anomia - Ancient Greek "anomos", meaning "lawless", "out of order", "uncontrollable".
-Anomie can be defined as the destruction of an individual's sense of belonging to society: a person is not restrained by his moral attitudes, for him there are no more moral norms, but only incoherent motives, he has lost a sense of continuity, duty, a sense of the existence of other people.
-Anomie causes an increase in deviant forms of human behavior, i.e., an increase in crime, an increase in the number of divorces, promiscuity in sexual relations, an increase in drug addiction and suicide, mental disorders occur as a result of a violation of the unity of culture.
-Anomie is a tendency towards social death, in its extreme forms it means the death of society.
+Anomie is the ancient Greek “anomos”, meaning “lawless”, “normless”, “ungovernable”.
+Anomie can be defined as the destruction of an individual’s sense of belonging to society: a person is not restrained by his moral principles, for him there are no longer any moral standards, but only incoherent impulses, he has lost a sense of continuity, duty, and a sense of the existence of other people.
+Anomie causes an increase in deviant forms of human behavior, i.e., an increase in crime, an increase in the number of divorces, promiscuity in sexual relations, an increase in drug addiction and suicide, and mental disorders occur as a result of a violation of the unity of culture.
+Anomie is a tendency towards social death; in its extreme forms it means the death of society.

-Thus, the traditions, values and norms of culture act as a motivation cultural behavior person, incentives to achieve goals and protect certain valuable acquisitions.
-With the help of them, standards of cultural assessments are formed in society, the priorities of life goals and the choice of methods for achieving them are determined.
+Thus, traditions, values and cultural norms act as motivation cultural behavior person, incentives to achieve goals and protect certain value acquisitions.
+With their help, standards of cultural assessments are formed in society, the priorities of life goals and the choice of methods for achieving them are determined.

 I think that such concepts as life values and norms are the basis of culture and are of great importance in the life of every person.

-Although the values are common ground with the rules, but these concepts are still different.
-And the difference between them is expressed in this way: norms are rules of behavior, and values are abstract ideas about what is good and evil, right and wrong.
+Although they have values common ground with the norms, but these concepts are still different.
+And the difference between them is expressed in this way: norms are rules of behavior, and values are abstract ideas about what good and evil, right and wrong are.

-Values It is what justifies and gives meaning to norms.
-For example, human life is a value, and its protection is a norm.
+Values is what justifies and gives meaning to norms.
+For example, human life is a value, and its protection is the norm.

 But this does not mean that they are the same for every person.

-Whoever considers art, honesty and decency to be the highest value, for another, money and his career are in the first place.
+Someone who considers art, honesty and decency to be the highest values, for another, money and his career come first.

-At the same time, in every society there is some generalized enough stable system values.
+At the same time, in every society there is some generalized, sufficiently sustainable system values.

-I would call it foundation.
-These values include family, marriage, and so on.
+I would call it the basis.
+Such values include family, marriage, etc.

 We live in the 21st century.
 Now everything is changing rapidly.
 This also applies to the value system.
-Take at least family, love.
+Take family and love, for example.

-It used to be taken more seriously.
-Now few people care about love.
-Much easier and faster open relationship.
+Previously, this was taken more seriously.
+Nowadays, few people care about love.
+Open relationships are much easier and faster.

 Norms show how people should behave in different situations.

-Norms of behavior are also reflected in the concepts of morality and morality.
+Standards of behavior are also reflected in the concepts of morality and ethics.

-American sociologist William Graham Sumner (1840-1910) singled out the following types of norms: customs, mores, laws.
+American sociologist William Graham Sumner (1840-1910) identified the following types of norms: customs, mores, laws.
 But the typology of norms is constantly changing and expanding.

 All social norms can be classified depending on the severity of their observance.

-So for the violation of some norms, a mild punishment follows - disapproval, a smirk, an unfriendly look, and for violation of other norms, harsh sanctions - imprisonment, even the death penalty.
+So, for violating some norms, there is a mild punishment - disapproval, a grin, an unfriendly look, and for violating other norms there are harsh sanctions - imprisonment, even the death penalty.

-And the rules are not always followed.
-Violation of etiquette, the ritual of conversation, marriage, traffic rules and even murder.
+But the rules are not always observed.
+Violation of etiquette, ritual of conversation, marriage, traffic rules and even murder.

-The cultural norm is respected when a person is interested in doing so.
+A cultural norm is followed when a person is motivated to do so.

 There is no internal interest - and there is no fulfillment of the norm.

-For example, an employee wants to get a promotion and he will comply with the dress code, the norms of communication with superiors.
+For example, an employee wants to get a promotion and he will comply with the dress code and the norms of communication with his superiors.
 Also with students.
-You need a test - you go to classes, lectures, do your homework.
+You need a test - you go to classes, lectures, do homework.

-Summing up, I want to note that the norms and values in each country, culture are different.
+To summarize, I would like to note that the norms and values in each country and culture are different.
 That is, different cultures may give preference to different values, and each society itself has the right to determine what is a value and what is not.

-cultural traditions.
-In ancient Rome in the III - I centuries.
+Cultural traditions.
+In Ancient Rome in the III - I centuries.
 BC.
-Roman civil holidays were held, which were games.
+Roman civil festivals were held, which were games.

-By tradition, the games lasted from 14 - 15 days to 6 - 7 days.
-The total duration of all the holidays of these games reached 76 days a year.
+According to tradition, games lasted from 14 - 15 days to 6 - 7 days.
+The total duration of all holidays of these games reached 76 days a year.

 1) a solemn procession led by a magistrate - the organizer of the games, which was called a pomp;

-2) direct competitions in the circus, horse racing, etc.;
+2) directly competitions in the circus, horse racing, etc.;

 3) stage performances in the theater of plays by Greek and Roman authors.

-The Eastern Slavs in the VIII - IX centuries. traditions were very different.
-They were mostly associated with the holidays.
+Among the Eastern Slavs in the 8th - 9th centuries. the traditions were completely different.
+They were mainly associated with holidays.

-One of these holidays is the Kolyada holiday.
-According to the ideas of the Eastern Slavs, on the day of this holiday, a new life of the sun began.
+One of these holidays is the holiday of Kolyada.
+According to the ideas of the Eastern Slavs, on the day of this holiday the new life of the sun began.

 The traditions of celebrating this holiday were associated with fire.

-The lights went out in the houses, and then people produced a new fire by friction, lit candles, hearths, glorified the beginning of a new life of the sun, wondered about their fate, made sacrifices.
+The lights in the houses went out, and then people made a new fire by friction, lit candles and hearths, glorified the beginning of a new life for the sun, wondered about their fate, and made sacrifices.

-The traditional holiday was the spring equinox.
-On this day, according to tradition, the Slavs burned an effigy of winter, cold, death.
+The holiday of the spring equinox was traditional.
+On this day, according to tradition, the Slavs burned an effigy of winter, cold, and death.

-One of the traditions of the Slavs was the invocation of rain in order for the harvest to ripen faster.
-This invocation took place on June 23, when the national holiday of Kupala was celebrated, birthdays, weddings, and funerals were also traditional among the Slavs.
+One of the traditions of the Slavs was calling for rain in order to ripen the harvest faster.
+This invocation took place on June 23, when the national holiday of Kupala was celebrated; birthdays, weddings, and funerals were also traditional among the Slavs.

-At present, traditions are not only folk, national, but also family.
-These traditions are annual, monthly and daily.
+Currently, traditions are not only folk, national, but also family.
+These traditions can be annual, monthly or daily.

-For example, the whole family gathers together to celebrate the New Year together - this is an annual tradition, i.e. each member of the family must observe this or another tradition.
+For example, the whole family gets together to celebrate the New Year together - this is an annual tradition, i.e. Each family member must observe this or another tradition.

-Intercultural communication- communication between representatives of different human cultures (personal contacts between people, less often - mediated forms of communication (such as writing) and mass communication).
+Intercultural communication- communication between representatives of different human cultures (personal contacts between people, less often - indirect forms of communication (such as writing) and mass communication).

-Peculiarities intercultural communication are studied at the interdisciplinary level and within the framework of such sciences as cultural studies, psychology, linguistics, ethnology, anthropology, sociology, each of which uses its own approaches to their study.
+Peculiarities intercultural communication are studied at an interdisciplinary level and within the framework of such sciences as cultural studies, psychology, linguistics, ethnology, anthropology, sociology, each of which uses its own approaches to studying them.

-At present, the so-called. dynamic understanding of culture as a way of life and a system of behavior, norms, values, etc. of any social group (for example, urban culture, culture of generations, culture of the organization).
+Currently, the so-called dynamic understanding of culture as a way of life and a system of behavior, norms, values, etc. of any social group (for example, urban culture, generational culture, organizational culture).

-As a scientific discipline, intercultural communication is in its infancy and is distinguished by two characteristic features: applied character (the goal is to facilitate communication between representatives of different cultures, reduce conflict potential) and interdisciplinarity.
+As a scientific discipline, intercultural communication is in its formation stage and is distinguished by two characteristic features: applied character (the goal is to facilitate communication between representatives of different cultures, reduce the potential for conflict) and interdisciplinarity.

-Research on intercultural communication has recently become increasingly important in connection with the processes globalization and intensive migration.
+Research on intercultural communication has recently become increasingly important in connection with the processes globalization and intense migration.

 FEDERAL STATE EDUCATIONAL INSTITUTION